 The one-year program begins in July.
 You will spend approximately 40 hours a week, eight hours a day, dividing your time between the classroom and the laboratory.
 Instruction includes technical and clinical aspects of laboratory analysis with clinical correlation, and theory and concepts in the clinical laboratory and behavior sciences.
 For further information regarding goals, faculty, service work, advising, grievances, and other rules and regulations, contact the Program Director.

 What are tuition costs?

 If you are paying tuition to an affiliated school that reimburses the program, your tuition will depend on the school and there is no additional tuition charged by our program.
-Otherwise the tuition for the clinical year is $500 and is assessed directly to the student.
+Otherwise, contact us for the current tuition for 4+1 students that are assessed directly to the student.
 Once the training has started, there will be no refunds granted by the program for voluntary withdrawal.

 What about room, board and transportation?

 Room, board and transportation are your responsibility.
 Meals are provided at discounted prices in the hospital cafeteria.